giovanniboscu/continuous-section-field/actions-examples/histwin/openfastguide.md

 base to top - a small number of stations is sufficient.
 The geometry is regular and a coarse table already represents it well.

-If the tower model includes localized variations - such as the Gaussian degradation law `w(z)` available in this example, which introduces reductions with a characteristic width of about 2.3 m over a 76 m tower - then `N` matters significantly.
-With 11 stations, one point every 7.6 m, the peak of the Gaussian may not be sampled at all.
-With 100 stations, one point every 0.76 m, the local variation is captured with several points and represented faithfully in the BModes input.
+> **Note on `--n`**
+> This example uses `--n 100` because the tower model includes a localized
+> degradation law `w(z)` with a characteristic width of about 2.3 m over a
+> 76 m tower.
+At 100 stations (one every 0.76 m) the local variation is
+> captured faithfully.
+For a plain geometric tower without weight laws, a
+> much smaller value - for example `--n 10` - is sufficient.

 `N` is set to `100` here because the degradation law is part of the example.
 For a plain geometric tower without weight laws, it can be reduced.